Cedar Centre For Legal Studies

 Publication & Activities

-Cedar Centre for Legal Studies Hosts Roundtable on Refugee and Victims of Torture
+Cedar Centre for Legal Studies Opens a Rehabilitation Center for Victims of Torture in Tripoli, North Lebanon

 Group of feminist women have protest for their rights outdoors